Daemonite/material/docs/4.5/plugins/select-select2.md

 ## Mobile accessibility

-In order to achieve optimal accessibility on mobile devices, you should initialize **Select2** only on small devices.
+In order to achieve optimal accessibility on mobile devices, you should initialize **Select2** only on large devices.

-This example will use default Android/iOS select on small devices (with a textfield-box style) and Select2 on bigger screens.
+This example will use default Android/iOS select on small devices (with a filled/`textfield-box` style) and **Select2** on larger screens.

 {% highlight js %}
 if (window.matchMedia("(min-width: 768px)").matches) {